sharecodde/IntroToProg-Python-Mod07/docs/index.md

 ## Saving and documenting my work
 I saved the Python script into a folder called “Assignment07” and saved my Python script as Assignment07.py within this folder.
 I also saved documentation of the assignment in this same folder with the title of “Documentation for Assignment07 Gilbertson.docx”.
-I created a GitHub webpage utilizing “markdown” language and posted my work on GitHub.
+I created a GitHub webpage utilizing “markdown” language and the information provided in the class programming notes; I posted my work on GitHub.
 I also posted the external link in the Discussion Forum and in this assignment documentation.

 ## Summary